mj221/Website-Project/README.md

 # Website Implementation
- A website project, made for fun using HTML, CSS, and basic level javaScript
+ A website project, made for fun using HTML, CSS, and javaScript